Election Information

 Voters requesting and picking up absentee ballots in person at the Clerk’s Office will be subject to the Michigan voter identification requirement.
 Ballots issued in person are only given to the voter.
 Spouses and family members may return applications, but may not pick up ballots for each other.

 You may also place the completed applications in the grey drop box located on the parking lot of Superior National Bank Building.
+The box is emptied daily.

 Election Inspectors